Columbine High School massacre: Basement tapes

 Harris and Klebold were both enrolled in video-production classes and kept five video tapes that were recorded with school video equipment.
-Only two of these, "Hitmen for Hire" and "Rampart Range", and part of a third known as "Radioactive Clothing", have been released.
+Only two of these, Hitmen for Hire and Rampart Range, and part of a third known as Radioactive Clothing, have been released.
 (Note: Radioactive Clothing depicts them with fake guns and rigging fake explosives to stop radioactive clothes from taking over the world.)
 The remaining three tapes detailed their plans and reasons for the massacre, including the ways they hid their weapons and deceived their parents.
-Most were shot in the Harris family basement, and are thus known as the basement tapes.
+Most were filmed in the Harris family basement, and are thus known as the basement tapes.
 Thirty minutes before the attack, they made a final video saying goodbye and apologizing to their friends and families.

 In December 1999, before anyone besides investigators had seen them, Time magazine published an article on these tapes.
-The victims' family members threatened to sue Jefferson County.
-As a result, select victim families and journalists were allowed to view them, though the tapes were then withheld from the public and, in 2011, destroyed for fear of inspiring future massacres.
+Select victim families and journalists were allowed to view them, though the tapes were then withheld from the public, and later destroyed in 2011, out of fear of inspiring future massacres.
 Transcripts of some of the dialogue and a short clip recorded surreptitiously by a victim's father still exist, with the transcripts being online via various resources.
 The pair claimed they were going to make copies of the tapes to send to news stations but never did so.

 When an economics class had Harris make an ad for a business, he and Klebold made a video called Hitmen for Hire on December 8, 1998, which was released in February 2004.
 It depicts them as part of the Trench Coat Mafia, a clique in the school who wore black trench coats and opposed jocks, extorting money for protecting preps from bullies.
 Klebold and Harris themselves were apparently not a part of the Trench Coat Mafia but were friends with some of its members.
 (Note: They did not appear in a group photo of the Trench Coat Mafia in the yearbook.
 However, Harris's father stated that his son was "a member of what they call the Trench Coat Mafia" in the 9-1-1 call he made on April 20, 1999.)
-They wore black trench coats on the day of the massacre, and the Hitmen for Hire video seemed a kind of dress rehearsal, showing them walking the halls of the school, and shooting bullies outside with fake guns.

-On October 21, 2003, a video was released showing the pair doing target practice on March 6, 1999, in nearby foothills known as Rampart Range, with the weapons they would use in the massacre.
+They wore black trench coats on the day of the massacre, with the Hitmen for Hire video acting like a dress rehearsal, showing them walking the halls of the school, and shooting bullies outside with fake guns.
+A video was released showing the pair doing target practice in nearby foothills known as Rampart Range, with the weapons they later used in the massacre.

 Nixon tape

-Before the massacre, Harris left a micro cassette labeled "Nixon" on the kitchen table.
-On it, Harris said "It is less than nine hours now," placing the recording at some time around 2:30 a.m.
+Before the massacre, Harris left a micro cassette labeled Nixon on the kitchen table.
+On it, Harris said "It is less than nine hours now," placing the recording at some time around 2:30 am.
 He went on to say "People will die because of me," and "It will be a day that will be remembered forever."